kahlow/YTC-Dev-PreCourse/thinking-like-a-programmer/thought.md

 ##Thinking like a developer

+In the introduction we came up with an idea of a weather application for smart phones.
+We were able to break the application down into high level tasks to accomplish our goals.
+One thing we didn't do is talk about how to actually accomplish each step.

+Let's get granular!

-Next, let's get into the mindset of a developer.
+First, we need to get into the mindset of a developer.
 To do this you'll need to break out the ol' logical part of your brain.
 Developers can break any task given to them into a simple set of instructions.

 Computers are really dumb.
 Think of your computer as the dumbest person you've ever met.
 Go ahead and get a mental picture of that person.
 Aren't they silly?

 Anything a computer does needs to be broken down into a simple set of instructions.
-They only have a general understanding of their internals and they don't know how to put them to use.
+They only have a general understanding of their internals (an API) and they don't know how to put them to use.
 That's your job.

 One exercise that I started out with when I was in school is teaching a computer how to make a sandwich.
 Pretend you already have all of the ingredients in front of you.